 - 1. individuals and families experiencing chronic homelessness; - 2. families with children experiencing homelessness; and - 3.
 Veterans experiencing homelessness. (limit 2,000 characters) - (1) Again, this year our CoC concentrated on improving data quality which helped us identify individuals and families experiencing chronic homelessness.
 HMiS reports were reviewed to ensure that the appropriate HMIS data elements used to identify people and families experiencing chronic homelessness were collected.
-If there were data quality issues with the reports, the HMIS system administrator contacted the agency to ensure incorrect or missing data was corrected prior to the running of PIT reports.
-(2)HMIS entry of all family data continues to be the most difficult for HMIS users.
+If there were data quality issues with the reports, the HMIS system administrator contacted the agency to ensure incorrect or missing data was corrected prior to the running of PIT reports. - (2) First, the CoC mandates that shelters do not deny admission or separate family members when entering a shelter.
+HMIS entry of all family data continues to be the most difficult for HMIS users.
 In the HMIS workflows prepared this year and trainings conducted, the HMIS Administrator spent the most time dedicated to improving the data entry of family data.
 Prior to the PIT, HMIS data quality reports were ran and data quality issues with families was corrected to ensure an accurate count.
 The HMIS administrator provides one on one technical assistance to HMIS users when a new child enters a family while in the shelter.
 This ensures that no child only households are incorrectly reported.
 (3) For the last two years, HMIS data for veterans is reconciled with the data contained in the VA repository under SQUARES.
 Each year, the HMIS administrator has had to correct veteran status for people who claimed to be veterans who were not.